 Secondary Delegate UNBSRC

-Sam has been involved with various organizations around campus and the surrounding community, including the Promise Partnership, SwimAbility, Global Brigades, TEDx UNB Saint John, Best Buddies, and the KV Oasis Youth Centre.
+Sam has been involved with various organisations around campus and the surrounding community, including the Promise Partnership, SwimAbility, Global Brigades, TEDx UNB Saint John, Best Buddies, and the KV Oasis Youth Centre.
 Sam is incredibly excited to collaborate with student leaders from all around the province in order to address relevant issues that face New Brunswick students.
-Sam believes that the NBSA plays a key role in providing accessible and affordable education to students in New Brunswick, and he is incredibly excited to work with an organization committed to such great causes.
+Sam believes that the NBSA plays a key role in providing accessible and affordable education to students in New Brunswick, and he is incredibly excited to work with an organisation committed to such great causes.